Search for source of Chipotle E.coli faces big hurdles -CDC

-LOS ANGELES (Reuters) - Investigators looking into the E. coli outbreak at Chipotle Mexican Grill Inc restaurants face “significant challenges” in finding the source of the sickness, a U.S. food safety detective said.
+LOS ANGELES, Nov 24 (Reuters) - Investigators looking into the E. coli outbreak at Chipotle Mexican Grill Inc restaurants face “significant challenges” in finding the source of the sickness, a U.S. food safety detective said.

 E. coli has sickened more than 40 people who ate at the popular burrito chain in six states, and it has been weeks since the last onset of illness, so any contaminated food that could help uncover the source has likely been sold or discarded.
 Concerns about the outbreak have helped send Chipotle shares to their lowest in more than a year.